Michael Schumacher's condition still the same

-F1 legend continues to be critical in a French hospital follwing a skiing accident
+Formula 1 legend driver continues to be critical in a French hospital follwing a skiing accident

 Michael Schumacher remains in a ‘critical but stable’ condition, his spokeswoman said on Saturday, as French investigators hoped a helmet-mounted camera he was wearing at the moment of his ski accident could answer a raft of questions.

 Michael Schumacher’s brother, Ralf (left), and father Rolf Schumacher arrive at the hospital in Grenoble where the racing legend is still in induced coma after his December 29 skiing accident.
 Pics/AFP

 A spokeswoman for the retired Formula One champion denied some reports that his family had been reluctant to hand over the camera — taken by authorities on Friday — because of privacy reasons.

 “Michael’s helmet camera was voluntarily given to the investigating authorities by the family,” said spokeswoman Sabine Kehm in a statement.
 “That this should have been done against the wishes of the family is untrue.”